SwissBorg/akka-persistence-postgres/docs/src/main/paradox/index.md

-# Akka Persistence JDBC
+# Akka Persistence Postgres

-The Akka Persistence JDBC plugin allows for using JDBC-compliant databases as backend for @extref:[Akka Persistence](akka:persistence.html) and @extref:[Akka Persistence Query](akka:persistence-query.html).
+The Akka Persistence Postgres plugin allows for using Postgres database as backend for @extref:[Akka Persistence](akka:persistence.html) and @extref:[Akka Persistence Query](akka:persistence-query.html).

 akka-persistence-postgres writes journal and snapshot entries to a configured PostgreSQL store.
 It implements the full akka-persistence-query API and is therefore very useful for implementing DDD-style application models using Akka and Scala for creating reactive applications.